Eddie Durham Tribute — Live at Texas Music Museum

 Program highlights

-Program elements include:
+Program elements included:

-• “Countless Blues” — guitar feature for Tommy Howard
+“Countless Blues” — featuring Tommy Howard